MasterMindRomii/Car-Price-Prediction-Model/README.md

 ## Dataset

-I used Honda Used Car Selling Dataset which is one of my own Dataset uploaded on Kaggle.
+I used Honda Used Car Selling Dataset which is one of Dataset uploaded on Kaggle.

 **Link to the Dataset :** [Honda Used Car Selling](https://www.kaggle.com/datasets/themrityunjaypathak/honda-car-selling)